Installing Stainless¶

 External Solver Binaries¶

-To improve performance, we highly recommend that you install the following two additional external SMT solvers as binaries for your platform:
+To improve performance, we highly recommend that you install the following two additional external SMT solvers for your platform:

 You can enable these solvers using --solvers=smt-z3